Delt06/persistence/README.md

 ## Components

-`PersistentModelContainer<T>` is responsible for data model.
+`PersistentModelContainer<T>` is responsible for saving (caching, scheduling, etc.) data models.
 It can be used together with any supported serialization method.
 By now, there are:
 - XML (`XmlModelSerializer`)
 - Binary (`BinaryModelSerializer`)
 - Binary Encrypted (`SecureModelSerializer`) with either Rijndael or Base64 encryption.